 If you learn “knife defense techniques", ultimately your training partner (and yourself) better darn well be able to deliver multiple attacks realistically without compliance.

-During training (or anytime, for that matter), never stop a strike mid-air just to allow your training partner to finish a sequence and do his thing.
+During training (or anytime, for that matter), never stop a strike mid-air just to allow your training partner to finish a sequence and finish his set of strikes.
+Training must include fast, powerful strikes, as well as multiple attacks (combinations) and the follow-through of each.
+In other words, practitioners must acquire the ability to understand and identify the flow of combat weaponry in order to shut down the attack.

 If you don’t have the component of skill to truly answer this type of attack, it’s time to seek some truth.
 Acquiring the needed survival skill takes less time than you’d think.